Here’s How Facebook Is Stalking You—And How to Make It Stop

 “Basically, it allows you to be more protective of your personal privacy.
 But not completely: Facebook will still track, sort, and sell your data on a macro-level, but it will no longer be associated with your personal account,” says Eaton-Cardone.

 Dave Hatter, a cybersecurity consultant at Intrust IT explains, “Unless you are already privacy-minded and have taken steps to limit your digital footprint, you might be surprised, if not shocked, at the number of sites that are sharing information about you with Facebook.”
 He says that a “staggering quantity of businesses, devices, apps, websites, and data services are selling your data to Facebook,” and that information is used by Facebook to serve up very targeted advertising to you.
 This tool should help give you back control.
-(Try to avoid these social media mistakes that can damage your relationships.)
+(Find out eight creepy things your smartphone knows about you.)

 How to use it